 How did you create them ?

-The wildlife designs were created using Poser as 2D renders of 3D models.
-The designs were exported as PNG format files and opened in Illustrator and Photoshop.
-In Illustrator, the images were manipulated using various plugins and image trace features and the results copied into PS to be saved as PNG files.
+The wildlife images were created using Poser as 2D renders of 3D models.
+They were exported as PNGs and opened in Adobe AI and Photoshop.
+In Illustrator, the images were manipulated using various plugins and image trace features and the results copied into PS to be saved as PNG images.
 Poser is an application from Smith Micro - one of the best graphic tools around

 Use with adjustment layers